tropy/docs/beginning/metadata.md

 _Property used_: purl.org/dc/elements/1.1/type

-Since this template is designed for one specific type of source, you could modify this template to include that type, “correspondence,” as a default value in this field, which means you would not have to enter the information for each item or group of items.
+Since this template is designed for one specific type of source, this template includes that type, “correspondence,” as a default value in this field, which means you do not have to enter the information for each item or group of items.
+You can edit this field to have a more specific value, such as "circular" or "letter excerpt."

 #### Recipient